markosamuli/ansible-linuxbrew/README.md

 on [travis-ci.org](https://www.travis-ci.org/) is ceased and I have stopped using Travis CI on my OSS projects.

+I've tested the role up to Ansible 2.8 using local installation.

 ## Configuration

 By default, the role uses Ansible to clone the Homebrew Git repository and